BradNeuberg/cloudless/README.md

 # Bounding Box/Inference System

-This is the inference portion of the cloudless pipeline once you have trained a model to classify clouds and draw bounding boxes.
+This is the inference portion of the cloudless pipeline once you have trained a model.
+It draw bounding boxes over cloud candidates.
 It's code lives in [src/cloudless/inference](src/cloudless/inference).

 The primary script is `localization.py`, which generates candidate regions in an image using a [fork of Selective Search from here](https://github.com/BradNeuberg/selective_search_py).
 The [unforked Selective Search](https://github.com/belltailjp/selective_search_py) had a dependency on Python 3 but was back ported to Python 2.7 as part of the Cloudless work.